gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 The new [`plugins.withId(String)`](javadoc/org/gradle/api/plugins/PluginContainer.html#withId\(java.lang.String,%20org.gradle.api.Action\))
-makes this more convenient by allowing the ID of the plugin to be used instead of the implementing class…
+method makes this more convenient by allowing the ID of the plugin to be used instead of the implementing class…

     plugins.withId("interesting") {
       // perform some configuration after the “interesting” plugin has been applied if it ever is }

-The `withId()` method is now the preferred mechanism for configuring due to the presence of a plugin.
+The `withId()` method is now the preferred mechanism for configuration conditional on the presence of a plugin.

 ### Support for Ivy and Maven repositories with SFTP scheme

 In addition to `file`, `http` and `https`, Ivy and Maven repositories now also support the `sftp` transport scheme.
-Currently, authentication with the SFTP server only works based on providing username and password credentials.
+Currently, authentication with the SFTP server supports only username and password credentials.

 Ivy dependencies can be consumed via SFTP by specifying it as the repo protocol…